XLNT/at-p/README.md

 # 🅿️ at-p

+**Hella out of date for both urbit-ob and now's platform—if you're interested in using this open an issue and I'll update it.**

 This is a super simple typescript microservice that exposes urbit's at-p encoding as a REST API.

 I did this because I don't feel like re-writing it in other languages and microservices are ~~cool~~.